Kenya – Africa’s infrastructure powerhouse

 Kenya’s ongoing infrastructure boom started with former President Mwai Kibaki.
 Grand projects like Thika Road, and the Northern, Eastern and Southern Bypasses in Nairobi, ushered in a national sense of yes-we-can.
 This has become part of the contemporary Kenyan mindset.

-Kibaki also rehabilitated a number of national roads, like Nairobi-Mombasa, Nairobi-Nakuru, Emali-Oloitoktok, etc. In less than a decade road trips went from from being an extreme sport to a pleasant experience in only a decade.
-I remember well the deplorable state of almost every piece of infrastructure when I arrived in Kenya in 2002, at the end of the disastrous Moi era.
+Kibaki also rehabilitated national roads, like Nairobi-Mombasa, Nairobi-Nakuru, Emali-Oloitoktok, etc. In less than a decade road trips went from from being an extreme sport, to a pleasant experience.
+I remember the pathetic state of almost every road when I arrived in Kenya in 2002, at the end of the disastrous Moi era.

-While Kibaki’s tenure was impressive in terms of infrastructure, the first term of his successor, President Uhuru Kenyatta, is truly mind-blowing, though:
+While Kibaki’s tenure was impressive in terms of infrastructure, the first term of his successor, President Uhuru Kenyatta, is mind-blowing.

-At a record pace, Chinese contractors are building the new Standard Gauge Railway (SGR), replacing the century old narrow-gauge railway, built by the British.
-Upon completion, the new railway is likely to edge out road transport between Mombasa and Nairobi obsolete, removing most of the trucks on that road will in itself be a great achievement.
+At a record pace, Chinese contractors are building the new Standard Gauge Railway (SGR), replacing the century old one that the British built.
+Upon completion, the road transport between Mombasa and Nairobi is likely to become obsolete.
+Removing most trucks on that road will in itself be a great achievement.
 The railway is planned to continue to Kigali through Kampala, although the Kampala-Kigali section seems uncertain at the moment.

-With less than a year until the first trains hit the rails, the government has announced official plans to expand the Nairobi-Mombasa highway to six lanes.
+Less than a year before the first trains hit the rails, the government has announced plans to expand the Nairobi-Mombasa highway to six lanes.
 A highway of this magnitude will be a first-ever in Sub-Saharan Africa.
 The impact on the regional economy will doubtlessly be significant.

 Mombasa is also undergoing an infrastructure revolution: The Mombasa Port, already the busiest in the region by far, is in a massive expansion process.
 Eventually, its total capacity is projected to reach 2.55 TEU p.a by 2019.
 This will put Mombasa at par with Durban and Tanger (second and third in Africa respectively).
 At the same time, the ongoing Dongo Kundu Bypass project will link the North and South Coast.
 This will eliminate the current ferry connection, and with it, the hellish jams through Mombasa Island.